top of page

 • We will ask your child’s educational setting to provide us with some information about your child.

-• This includes: the names of staff who currently support them in their learning and any interventional support they receive in their educational setting
+• This includes: the names of staff who currently support them in their learning and confirmation of their PMLD diagnosis.

-• We will ask your child’s main teacher to complete a questionnaire about your child.
+• We will ask your child’s main teacher to complete a questionnaire about your child during three timepoints.

-• This is to provide ratings of your child’s cognitive development, communication and social interaction, environmental interaction, and behaviour, and to report whether changes have been made to your child's education plan.
+• This is to provide ratings of your child’s cognitive development, communication and social interaction, environmental interaction, quality of life, and behaviour, and to report whether changes have been made to your child's education, health and care plan.
+We will also ask about how your child receives nutrition, support and intervention your child receives, any sight or hearing impairments, and other conditions they may have, such as epilepsy and autism.

 • If your child’s educational setting is chosen at random to use Intensive Interaction, a trained member of staff (e.g. teacher, TA, SENCO) will deliver the intervention to your child for a minimum of 18 weeks.